-The Victorian Chief Health Officer has advised that, given the current low risk of coronavirus (COVID-19) transmission in the community, you and your child with medical vulnerabilities can feel reassured that they can safely return to learning on school sites.
+The Victorian Chief Health Officer has advised that, given the current low risk of COVID-19 transmission in the community, you and your child with medical vulnerabilities can feel reassured that they can safely return to learning on school sites.

-Any child with a chronic medical condition should seek advice from their medical practitioner about attending school on site at different stages in the coronavirus (COVID-19) pandemic.
+Any child with a chronic medical condition should seek advice from their medical practitioner about attending school on site at different stages in the COVID-19 pandemic.

 If your child cannot attend school for medical reasons

 Schools will continue to support children who cannot attend for medical reasons with learning materials and guidance.

 Supporting children with disabilities with personal care needs

 Physical distancing is not always possible when providing direct care to a child or young person.

 There are ways to reduce risk, such as:

 - wearing a face mask

 - staff washing their hands with soap and water